 Paulette Theresa is a licensed family and marriage therapist, and has a bachelor’s degree from Cedarville University and master’s and doctoral degrees from Phillips.
 She completed internships at both CSUN and California Institute of Technology.
 Additionally, she completed her post-doctoral fellowship with the Student Counseling Services at California Lutheran University.

 Paulette formerly served as clinical director of Prototypes Women's Center, an alcohol and drug recovery residential program for women and their children.
 She has worked with a variety of community programs coordinating a substance abuse treatment center on Los Angeles Skid-Row for women of color at high risk for HIV or AIDS.
 She also ran a crisis intervention street outreach program for homeless youth through the Hollywood YMCA Counseling Center under contract with Children's Hospital in Los Angeles.

-Pilar is originally from Portland, Oregon, and received her bachelor's degree at Adelphi University in Garden City, NY, with a major in psychology and communications.
-She later earned her master's degree in clinical psychology from the California School of Professional Psychology (CSPP) in San Diego, CA. She is currently completing a doctoral degree in clinical psychology at CSPP.
-Her clinical interests include working with college students regarding interpersonal difficulties, identity development and self-esteem.
+Stephanie received her Bachelor’s degree from San Diego State University with a major in Psychology and a minor in Counseling and Social Change.
+She earned her Master’s degree in Clinical Psychology from the California School of Professional Psychology (CSPP) in San Diego, California.
+Stephanie is currently completing a Doctoral degree in Clinical Psychology at CSPP.
+Her clinical interests include identity development, men’s issues, LGBT-related issues and interpersonal difficulties.

 Ernest Rasyidi, M.D.

 Lina Augius, M.D, M.P.H.